-We have audited the accompanying financial statements of Sisters of Mary Boystowns and Girlstowns, Inc. (a nonprofit organization), which comprise the statement of financial position as of December 31, 2022, the related statement of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Sisters of Mary Boystowns and Girlstowns, Inc. (a nonprofit organization), which comprise the statements of financial position as of December 31, 2023 and 2022, the related statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Sisters of Mary Boystowns and Girlstowns, Inc. as of December 31, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Sisters of Mary Boystowns and Girlstowns, Inc. as of December 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.